Horticultural Science Summer Institute

 Students will visit unique and innovative North Carolina farms, markets, greenhouses and gardens.
 Youth will also explore college-making decisions and leadership development, enjoy evening entertainment and team-building activities, live in a campus residence hall with campus dining.
 The camp provides a close-knit forum for high school students across the country to gather together and broaden their interest and knowledge about horticulture.

-Any high school student (rising 9th-12th) with a career or hobby interest within the field of agriculture and horticulture are encouraged to apply to the summer institute. we take up to 42 students.
+Any high school student (rising 9th-12th) with a career or hobby interest within the field of agriculture and horticulture are encouraged to apply to the summer institute.
+We take up to 42 students.
 The cost for the week is $675 and includes on-campus lodging in the dorms, all meals, field trips, workshop materials, and entertainment.
 There may be some scholarships for underserved youth and participants with financial need, or payment can be made in installments.

 Applications are open for the 2026 summer program with applications due by April 1st and program acceptance occurring in mid-April.
 To apply, you will need to create a family account in our NC State program registration system called REPORTER.
 A user guide walks you through the process if needed.